 Successfully guided a large New York City restaurant through allegations of sexual harassment and wage and hour violations involving a complete audit of the restaurant’s pay practices and a full investigation into the alleged harassment.

 Won summary judgment in favor of a health care organization against claims of race discrimination.

 Successfully guided a large multinational sporting goods retailer in its response to a subpoena by the federal Fair Trade Commission.

 Won summary judgment in favor of a national testing laboratory against claims of gender and age discrimination, retaliation and hostile work environment.

-John was selected for inclusion in the 2017 New York Super Lawyers
+John was selected for inclusion in the 2017 and 2018 New York Super Lawyers

 "Rising Stars" lists, issued by Thomson Reuters.
 A description of the selection methodology can be found at www.superlawyers.com/about/selection_process.html

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.